 Tax Investigations are often triggered by small careless errors, or even just a simple misunderstanding.
 But when discrepancies are found in a return it often triggers a lengthy, expensive, and extremely stressful tax investigation process.

 HMRC has the power to investigate anyone who submits a tax return and while many investigations are the result of targeted campaigns or mistakes – others start out as random checks.

 Tax investigations are an unwelcome and unnecessary burden.

-Fortunately however, it is very easy to take out a low-cost fee protection policy which will guarantee that if this happens to you, all professional fees necessary to defend your position are paid.
+Fortunately however, it is very easy to take out a low-cost fee protection policy that will guarantee that if this happens to you, all professional fees necessary to defend your position are paid.

 For more information on our fee protection policy

 To find out more further details can be found here.

 London lad Ian joined THP in October 2016 to set up and manage THP’s new legal services department.

 Starting at the tender age of 19 Ian spent almost 30 years building his career at Natwest/RBS becoming a business client account manager to many local businesses.

 Ian was looking for a new challenge and as THP was searching for someone to gain accreditations and spearhead the legal services department, there was a clear synergy.